magomimmo/modern-cljs/doc/tutorial-05.md

 As you see, the `calculate` function display the correct value in the shopping form and return `false` as expected.

-But now there is a bad surprise waiting for you at the corner.
+But now there is a bad surprise waiting for you at the corner that has to do with the `onsubmit` error we received before.

 ### A short troubleshooting session